mschwerhoff/pp20-terminology/terminology.md

 data race
 :   A program has a data race if, during any possible execution, a memory location could be written from one thread, while concurrently being read or written from another thread.
 Data race is often used interchangeably with race condition.

+divide and conquer style parallelism
+:   Also called recursive splitting.
+Solve a problem in divide and conquer style: solve a larger problem by recursively solving smaller sub-problems and combine their results.
+Solve the sub-problems in separate threads to gain a speedup.
+This way, work can be decomposed recursively to small tasks that can be efficiently scheduled on available tasks using e.g. the ForkJoin framework.

 deadlock
 :   Circular waiting/blocking (no instructions are executed/CPU time is used) between threads, so that the system (union of all threads) cannot make any progress anymore.

 efficiency
 :   Efficiency expresses, how much of the available cpu performance can be used.
 Heavily limited by the sequential part of a program.
 Efficiency = S<sub>p</sub>/p.

+ForkJoin framework
+:   Introduced in Java 7, this framework embraces divide and conquer parallelism.
+Tasks can be spawned (forked) and joined by the framework.
+The ForkJoin framework automatically automatically assigns these tasks (lightweight) to Java threads (heavyweight) and may also execute multiple tasks in one thread to avoid thread context switching overhead.

 functional unit
 :   A component of a CPU (or core) that performs a certain task, e.g. executing integer arithmetic operations.
 An execution unit is one such a functional unit, see also RISC.